-End Child Marriage In Florida
+End Child Marriage In Massachusetts

 We launched a digital campaign alongside several partner organizations in February 2017 calling for New York State to raise the legal age of marriage from 14 to 17.
 Tens of thousands of you joined us and took action.
 Governor Andrew Cuomo heard our call and on June 20 signed legislation that will dramatically reduce the circumstances under which children can marry!